tomcritchlow/tomcritchlow.github.io/strategy.md

 Based off my theory of [small b blogging](https://tomcritchlow.com/2018/02/23/small-b-blogging/) I'll explore some of the same themes - that you don't need to be famous to generate leads.
 A small network that you consistently communicate with and educate on the work you do is all you need.

-**Strange attraction** - once you have a network it's impossible to tell where the next lead will come from but there are still things you can do to drum up leads - most notably is to create the network and be the central node.
-Founding and starting is so much more powerful than just contributing or joining.
-This is a post not yet written.
+[Strange Attraction](https://tomcritchlow.com/2019/03/12/strange-attraction/) - landing referrals from your network can feel random, and while it's unpredictable you can still play system-level games to help generate the right kinds of work.

 ## 2. Designing Client Engagements